Pro-DG: Procedural Diffusion Guidance for Architectural Facade Generation: Limitations and Conclusions

-Finally, our reliance on a diffusion model and ControlNet backbone that supports Canny-edge conditioning (i.e., Stable Diffusion 1.5 and its corresponding SD~1.5 ControlNet) limits the achievable fidelity.
+Finally, our reliance on an early version of a diffusion model and the corresponding ControlNet backbone that supports Canny-edge conditioning---Stable Diffusion 1.5 and its corresponding SD~1.5 ControlNet---limits the achievable fidelity.
 Cutting-edge or specialized diffusion models without equivalent control interfaces could potentially yield higher realism.
-Thus, the generative quality of our outputs is bounded by the underlying model’s capacity; adapting our pipeline to other diffusion backbones may enhance fine-detail rendering and style consistency.
+Thus, the generative quality of our outputs is bounded by the underlying model’s capacity.
+Adapting our pipeline to other diffusion backbones may enhance fine-detail rendering and style consistency.
+While the decision to stick with a simpler backbone was motivated mostly by available resources, very recent works like VideoHandles \cite{VideoHandles2025} show that our approach is fully adaptable to the new cutting edge wave of diffusion models---transformer based diffusion (DiT \cite{Peebles2022DiT}).

-\paragraph{Conclusions} We presented a unified approach for large-scale, photo-realistic facade editing that fuses shape grammar reconstructions with diffusion-based generation.
-By translating procedural edits into ControlNet guidance and activation alignment, our pipeline preserves the original facade’s local appearance while enabling major structural modifications (e.g., multiplying floors, rearranging windows).
-Both quantitative and qualitative evaluations demonstrate that our method outperforms naive inpainting and conventional collage strategies.
+\paragraph{Conclusions.} We presented a unified pipeline for realistic facade image editing that fuses shape grammar reconstructions with diffusion-based generation.
+By translating procedural edits into ControlNet guidance and activation alignment, our pipeline preserves the original facade’s core local appearance while enabling major structural modifications (e.g., multiplying floors, rearranging windows).
+The method, in contrast to most diffusion based editing approaches, does not merely focus on transforming a section of the image but provides a full image space reconstruction in a single pass, while still preserving appropriate fidelity.
+Our evaluations demonstrate that our method outperforms the presented baselines and showcase the capabilities of the proposed approach.

-Looking ahead, we plan to explore advanced procedural grammars for more complex designs and alternative diffusion backbones that offer richer, faster inference.
-We believe that the synergy between symbolic procedures and data-driven synthesis holds promise for broader applications—from facade restoration to interactive architectural design—and demonstrates how neuro-symbolic integration can transform structured image editing.
+Looking ahead, we plan to explore advanced procedural grammars for more complex designs and alternative diffusion backbones that offer richer inference results.
+We believe that the synergy between symbolic procedural representations and data-driven synthesis holds promise for broader applications—from facade restoration to interactive architectural design—and demonstrates how neuro-symbolic integration can transform structured image editing.